-I also picked up a bag of Nature's Care organic potting mix, a gorgeous white ceramic planter, and one of these Garden Genius lightweight pot fillers.
-Yes, I could have skipped the pot filler and saved myself a little money by using rocks, but knowing that I’ll likely be moving this pot around indefinitely, saving the extra weight seems like a wise idea.
+I also picked up a bag of organic potting soil mix and one of these lightweight pot fillers.
+Yes, I could have skipped the pot filler and saved myself a little money by using rocks to improve the drainage.
+But knowing that I’ll likely be moving this pot around indefinitely makes saving the extra weight seems like a wise idea.

 - If you’re planting in early spring, pinch off any flowers or buds so that the fruit doesn’t develop too early.